herrhelms/meteor-authtokens/README.md

 		useWhere: 'onRun', // hook where to excecute (onRun||onBeforeAction||onAfterAction||onRerun) useOnly:['download', 'about'], // filter to ONLY SOME specific route(s) useExcept:[], // use on ALL ROUTES EXCEPT SOME specific ones - EXCEPT will override ONLY(!)
-		noKeyTemplate: 'noaccess', // template to use client side if no ?key=
+		noKeyTemplate: null, // template to use client side if no ?key=
-		wrongKeyTemplate: 'wrongaccess' // template to use client side if wrong ?key= });
+		wrongKeyTemplate: null, // template to use client side if wrong ?key=
+    emptyQuotaTemplate: null // template to use client side, when current quota is gone
+    resetQuotaLink: null // absolute URI where to reset / top-up current quota });
 }
 ```